 There will be many changes to many different industries in light of the pandemic of 2020.
-Only a small handful of industries may prosper but the majority will be affected.
-That may have a knock-on effect on car customisation including alloy wheel repair Leicester and other repair workshops.
+Only a small handful of industries may prosper but the majority will be affected especially the motor industry trade.
+That may have a knock-on effect on car customisation including repairing scuffed or kerbed wheels and other issues that car owners experience.

 Having said that, we all still need to drive and cars will need maintaining, servicing, repairing.
 Car enthusiasts will still have the time and money to customise their beloved motor cars.

 Just recently the team at Lamborghini announced to the press that they will no longer be doing motor shows.
 They will of course still do some public shows but mostly small ones geared towards owner clubs etc.